Disputing Wills and Inheritance Claims

 Tollers’ specialist dispute resolution service recognises the increasing litigious nature of claims surrounding wills and trusts brought about by the changing family structure and the increasing size and value of estates.

-The head of our dispute resolution team Tom Kings has spent the last ten years specialising in will disputes (challenging/contesting a will) and inheritance claims.
+The head of our dispute resolution team Tom Kings has spent the last 20 years specialising in will disputes and inheritance claims.
 Tom is a Member of the Association of Contested Trust and Probate Specialists (ACTAPS) a rarity in the region.
+He is assisted by Tiffany Wiggett who has recently completed the ACTAPS course.

 If a family member has not made a will, their net assets (known as their estate) are divided in accordance with the intestacy rules.
-Even if a family member has made a will, it can be contested by those left behind.
+Even if a family member has made a will, disputes can occur between those left behind.
 Seeking early legal advice can be beneficial, both in terms of saving costs and anxiety for those parties involved and helping to ease family tensions and avoid unnecessary arguments.

 - Problems over the construction of a will